SamLukeYes/archiso-surface/README.md

 Install Arch Linux or rescue your Linux installation with touchscreen, even if no physical keyboard or mouse is available.

 ## Supported Devices
 This Live CD uses [linux-surface](https://github.com/linux-surface/linux-surface) and [iptsd](https://github.com/linux-surface/iptsd) for touchscreen support.
-This should work on any touchscreen device supported by `iptsd` or a generic kernel, but mainly focuses on Microsoft Surface.
+This should work on any touchscreen device supported by `iptsd` or a generic kernel, but mainly focuses on the compatibility to Microsoft Surface.
 For now, it is tested on Surface Pro 6.

 ## Features
 - Kernel parameters: `copytoram=y` & `reboot=pci`